basecamp/policies/privacy/index.md

 If Basecamp, LLC is acquired by or merged with another company — we don’t plan on that, but if it happens — we’ll notify you well before any info about you is transferred and becomes subject to a different privacy policy.

+## Location of Site and Data

+Our products and other web properties are operated in the United States.
+If you are located in the European Union or elsewhere outside of the United States, please be aware that any information you provide to us will be transferred to the United States.
+By using our Site, participating in any of our services and/or providing us with your information, you consent to this transfer.

 ## Your Rights With Respect to Your Information